craftercms/docs/source/developers/draft.rst

 Examples
 """"""""

+..
+TODO Add context to the examples below or find a way to make these look better/more meaningful when rendered

 .. code-block:: text

    <@initInContextEditing />

 .. code-block:: text

    <@initInContextEditing props="{ themeOptions: { ... } }" />

 .. code-block:: text